Can I appeal the fee that my property was assessed?

 What is the difference between an appeal and a credit?

-- The Stormwater Remediation Fee Appeal Program is intended for property owners who feel that they have been billed in error.
+- The Watershed Protection and Restoration Fee Appeal Program is intended for property owners who feel that they have been billed in error.
 If you feel that your property has been assigned to an incorrect billing category or you feel there is an error in the calculation of your fee then you should file an Appeal using one of the following forms:

 Completed forms should be mailed to: